tomhodgins/responsive.style/src/techniques/element-characters.md

 ---
 title: Using an Element’s Text Characters
 keywords: element text, text content, characters, number of characters, chars, number of chars, text length, innerHTML
+description: How can you use knowledge of an element's number of characters of text content for styling?
+JavaScript is aware of the number of characters inside of every element, learn how to use JavaScript and CSS together to style elements based on their own number of characters.
 ---

 There is now way to use CSS to apply styles to an element based on the number of characters of text it contains - but this is something JavaScript can help us with.